Chapter 5 Bottom-up and top-down attention

 Given the existence of the bottlenecks, we really need ways to prioritise what gets selected for high-level processing.
 How does your brain decide which objects to attentionally select?

-Well, where and when attentional selection happens reflects a combination of factors.
+Where and when attentional selection happens reflects a combination of factors.
 In the case of this text, you must have decided to read it.
 That is, your attentional selection of this text occurred because you gave yourself a task of reading it.
 While your brain is only able to read one, or at most two, words at a time, your eyes and attention hop along to select and fully process the successive words in this line of text.

 We call this kind of selection top-down attention.